aral/ar.al-site/content/2019/01/11/i-was-wrong-about-google-and-facebook-theres-nothing-wrong-with-them-so-say-we-all/index.md

 ## GNOME

-{{<figure src="geary-gmail-vs-other-email-providers.jpeg" alt="Screenshot showing the setup of Gmail (very simple) vs other email providers apart from Yahoo and Outlook.com (twice the height, multiple times the complexity)" caption="GNOME makes it easy to use Gmail (by advisory-board member Google).
+{{<figure src="geary-gmail-vs-other-email-providers.jpeg" alt="Screenshot showing the setup of Gmail (very simple) vs other email providers apart from Yahoo and Outlook.com (twice the height, multiple times the complexity)" caption="GNOME makes it easy to use Gmail (by advisory board member Google).
 If you use FastMail, however, you have to do some work.">}}

 If Apple is too commercial an example for you, then there’s [GNOME](https://www.gnome.org/about/), led by the non-profit GNOME foundation.
 They make a popular and usable display environment for UNIX-like systems.
 It’s what I use on [my daily driver](https://ar.al/2018/07/26/popos-18.04-the-state-of-the-art-in-linux-on-desktop/).